kubermates-org/kubermates.github.io/content/docs/2025-05-07-kubernetes-v1-33-from-secrets-to-service-accounts-kubernetes-image-pulls-evolved.md

 external_url: https://kubernetes.io/blog/2025/05/07/kubernetes-v1-33-wi-for-image-pulls/
 post_kind: link
 draft: false
-tldr: 'Kubernetes v1.
-33: From Secrets to Service Accounts: Kubernetes Image Pulls Evolved The problem with image pull secrets The solution: Service Account token integration for Kubelet credential providers How it works 1.'
+tldr: 'Kubernetes v1.33: From Secrets to Service Accounts: Kubernetes Image Pulls Evolved The problem with image pull secrets The solution: Service Account token integration for Kubelet credential providers How it works 1.
+Service Account tokens for credential providers 2.'
-summary: 'Kubernetes v1.
-33: From Secrets to Service Accounts: Kubernetes Image Pulls Evolved The problem with image pull secrets The solution: Service Account token integration for Kubelet credential providers How it works 1.
+summary: 'Kubernetes v1.33: From Secrets to Service Accounts: Kubernetes Image Pulls Evolved The problem with image pull secrets The solution: Service Account token integration for Kubelet credential providers How it works 1.
 Service Account tokens for credential providers 2.
 Image registry authentication flow Benefits of this